lewinschmitt/lewinschmitt.github.io/docs/index.md

 ## Teaching

-I am currently teaching a seminar on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324) for the Master programmes at IBEI.
+I am currently teaching a seminar on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324) for the Masters programmes at IBEI.

 ## Work in progress